jonathaneeckhout/cwars/design/game/Buildings.md

 ## Barracks
 The Barracks is the main training facility for basic military units.
 It is essential for creating an army capable of defending and expanding your territory.

+## Storage
+The Storage is a central warehouse where all types of resources can be safely kept.
+Serves deliver materials here when no specialized building is available or when resources need to be stockpiled for future use.
+Upgrading or maintaining sufficient storage capacity is essential to prevent overflow and ensure smooth economic operation.

+## School
+The School is the training center for all non-military worker units.
+Here, new serves are educated and prepared for their specialized roles—such as farmers, woodcutters, millers, and more—at the cost of gold.

+## Coal Mine
+The Coal Mine is built directly on top of a coal vein.
+It allows Miners to extract coal, a crucial fuel source used for smelting metals and powering advanced production buildings.
+A steady supply of coal is essential for progressing into the metalworking stage of your settlement.

+## Gold Mine
+The Gold Mine must be placed on a gold vein.
+It enables Miners to extract gold ore, which can later be refined into gold bars for advanced equipment and high-value trade goods.
+Gold production is slow but highly valuable for crafting and late-game economy.

+## Gold Foundry
+The Gold Foundry refines gold ore into gold bars using coal as fuel.
+Skilled Blacksmiths operate this building, melting the raw ore into pure bars.